 Now that you have set up all essential tools, you can continue to next step.
 This step will require patience.
 Do not try anything unless you know what you are doing.
 If you do any thing not listed here and damage your phone, we will not be held responsible.

-is a medical student but Android is his passion.
+is a Computer Science student and Android is his passion.
 Other than that, he is a gym addict and a great sportsman.